TouK/nussknacker/ui/client/README.md

 #### Using unified linux environment

 This is the correct option if you want to add/modify image snapshots and make sure that it was done in deterministic way.
-It ran backend in docker container, frontend connected to this backend and after that it ran cypress tests also in docker container.
+It runs backend in docker container, frontend connected to this backend and after that it runs cypress tests also in docker container.
 ```
 npm run test:e2e:docker
 ```